deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 You can find DeepFlow Querier in Grafana Data sources and add the following configuration items:

 - `Request Url`: The NodePort of the deepflow-server service querier port accessed by Grafana.
-Execute the following command to get the access address:
+Run the following command to get the access address:

   ```bash
   echo "http://$(kubectl get nodes -o jsonpath="{.items[0].status.addresses[0].address}"):$(kubectl get --namespace deepflow -o jsonpath="{.spec.ports[0].nodePort}" services deepflow-server)"
   ```

-- `API Token`: No need to fill in
+- `API Token`: Leave blank

 - `Tracing Url`: The NodePort of the deepflow-app service app port accessed by Grafana.
-Execute the following command to open the NodePort and get the access address:
+Run the following command to open the NodePort and get the access address:
   `values-custom.yaml` configuration:
   ```yaml
   app: